top of page

 (*The Women's Royal Naval Service)

 The harbour area was a crowded and noisy place, bustling with the action of ships leaving at sea, being repaired or being loaded.
-But as my driver drove slowly on, getting closer to our destination, it seemed to change.
+But as my driver slowly drove on, and getting closer to our destination, it seemed to change.
 The noise stopped, or at least fell into the background.
 In here, there was a different kind of mood.
 Here, what was up ahead, was now behind.
-The relief, fear, desperation, joy had gotten here a different outcome, and not all had survived.
+The relief, fear, desperation, joy had gotten a different outcome, and not all had survived.

 Two ambulances stood blocking our way when the driver turns to say over his shoulder.
-“This is far enough that I can go, Admiral.”
+“This is as far enough that I can go, Admiral.”

 For a moment I did not see all that, but a note in my hand again and Hallie leaning over the map, staring at the iron-grey wooden block that distantly reminded their counterparts at sea.

-“I'm attacking.”
+“I'm attacking,

 “Maybe…” My driver started reading my mind.